 A "Lady Bird" deed is another type of deed, that instead of naming a beneficiary, instead transfers title immediately.
 When a person creates and files a "Lady Bird" deed, they do retain what is called a "life estate" in the property.
 Meaning that for the remainder of your life you can use and enjoy the property as you see fit, as long as there is not any damage done to the value of the property.
 Basically, the person named in the "Lady Bird" deed gets an immediate ownership interest in the property that is subject to the life estate of the creator of the deed.

-If you have any questions about what kind of Estate Plan would be best for you and your current assets, please contact us today at (972) 330-2171 for a free consultation.
+If you have any questions about what kind of Estate Plan would be best for you and your current assets, please contact us today for a consultation.